vegaprotocol/specs/protocol/XXXX-MSUP-Multisig_Update.md

 - `multisig_address`: address of the Multisig Control smart contract
 - `voting_token_address`: the address of VEGA token

+## Recovery as Staking Bridge
+The Recovery/Vote contract will implement all of the IStake interface in order to allow tokens used for a vote to also be used to stake/delegate VEGA and ensure the continuation of Vega network.

 ## Multisig Control smart contract:
 To enable this token recovery, any multisig smart contract will need to implement the following functions: